Rama's Journey in Mithila: Gautam Ashram, Kamtaul

-Then they traveled towards Gautam Ashram at Ahiyari village in the Mithila region of the present Darbhanga district of Bihar.
+Then they traveled towards Gautam Ashram at Kamtaul City(Ward 11) in the Mithila region of the present Darbhanga district of Bihar.
 When they reached Gautam Ashram, Rama became curious to know the deserted situation of the ashram so he asked his teacher about its history.
 Then Guru Vishwamitra narrated the story of the curse of Ahalya and the history of Ahalya sthan at the Ashram.
 It is said that Rama freed Ahalya from her curse there.

 Amravati River

 According to the legend of a dead and sacred mythological river Amravati, when Prince Rama was going towards Janakpur to participate in the Sita Swayamvara, he took a sacred bath in the river of Amravati at the Sarisav Pahi village formerly known as Siddharth Kshetra also called as Sarso in the region of the Mithila Kingdom and after that he started his further journey towards Janakpur.
 The village of Sarisab Pahi is located in the Pandaul block of the Madhubani district in the present state of Bihar in India.